 Definition of Intermediary: One or more entities in the middle between the originator of the transaction and the ultimate destination.
 The intermediary is responsible for ensuring delivery of any request and any response.
 The initial intermediary always has a formal FHIR endpoint -- that may or may not be true of others in the chain. we consider HIEs to be one form of an intermediary -- other exist such as Clearinghouses and technical switches.
 We have no preconceived preferences for the type of intermediary.
 Some “intermediaries” can act as an endpoint, if they have access to the data (add back into definition)

 Services of an Intermediary: We are assuming that the intermediary will provide services (e.g. translation, routing) and not just act as a point-point connection.
 The primary requirement is that there is a predictable round-trip message time to enable "real-time" transactions with a human waiting for the response.
-Intermediaries may provide value added services to deal with trust frameworks, on-boarding, authentication and authorization, translations, monitoring, integration with other information sources ….
-Consider creating a definition of intermediary in the solution document
+Intermediaries may provide value added services to deal with trust frameworks, on-boarding, authentication and authorization, translations, monitoring, integration with other information sources

 Intent is to make performance standards an industry requirement, the question is the path and enforcement (add recommendations)